Primary

 Control both phases—rise slowly for 2 seconds, hold briefly, lower for 3 seconds.
 Full range means heels below toe level if possible.
 Stop if sharp pain occurs.

-Want Calf Raises Rehabilitation in your program?
+See where Calf Raises Rehabilitation fits in your weekly plan

 Stand with feet hip-width apart.